 If I’m undercharging, does that mean that I don’t value my message, or my work, or even myself?
 I didn’t think so.
 But I had to dig deep and think about it.

-What were my subconscious thoughts that were blocking me from thinking I that I should charge more?
+What were the subconscious thoughts that were blocking me from thinking that I should charge more?
 I had a few answers…such as my older sisters saying things like, “You’re a doctor?!” or “People actually listen to you?
 Bahahaha!”

 Keep in mind, my sisters are only teasing me.
 They are actually very supportive.
 But in the back of my head, I am just their little sister.